IACR/latex-submit/README.md

 1. each issue consists of a zip file.
-2. within the zip file, there is a file called `issue.json` that contains volume number, issue number, year, and an optional title field for the issue (e.g., "Special Issue on Information Theory").
+2. within the zip file, there is a file called `issue.json` that contains volume number, export date, issue number, year, hotcrp shortName, and an optional description field for the issue (e.g., "Special Issue on Information Theory").
 It also contains the paper numbers to indicate the order of papers in the issue.
-3. There is also a subdirectory `papers` that contains a subdirectory for each paper.
+3. For each paper there is a subdirectory for that paper named by the `paperno`.
-4. within the subdirectory for a paper, there are three items:
+4. within the subdirectory for a paper, there are four items:
-    - `compilation.json` with article metadata.
+    - `meta.json` with article metadata that is a stripped-down version of `Compilation`.
     - `main.pdf`
+    - `jats.xmp` with metadata in JATS format.
     - `main.zip` with all LaTeX sources.

 This omits some information from publish.iacr.org such as the copyedit information.